appcircleio/appcircle-docusaurus/docs/updates/vrelease-notes.md

 ### 🆕 New Feature

 * New infrastructure - The platform is moved to the final release environment.
-You will be getting all around higher performance and responsiveness.&#x20;
+You will be getting all around higher performance and responsiveness.;
 * Organization and team management - In our last release, this feature was in the preview stage and now it is widely available with fixes and polishes.
-You can now create or join organizations and collaborate on the same workspace with multiple members.&#x20;
+You can now create or join organizations and collaborate on the same workspace with multiple members.;
 * Build step skipping controls - To avoid complete build failures in case of optional steps, you can now set each step individually to "skip to the next step if it fails".

-### &#x20;:muscle:Improvement
+### ;:muscle:Improvement

 * User interface improvements - we made small changes to improve your experience further
 * Improvements in the workflow steps to minimize potential failures